• Contact Info

 Primary Instructor - Spring 2018 / Spring 2019 / Fall 2020 / Fall 2021

-• PLAN 2004 - History and Theory of Sustainable Planning and Design
+• PLAN 2004 - History and Theory of Sustainable Planning and Urban Design

-Surveys the key thinkers and important theories that shape sustainable planning and design.
-Covers the evolution of city form, policy approaches, and various philosophies of planning.
-Recommended prerequisite: PLAN 2100.
+Surveys the key urban theories that shape sustainable planning and urban design.
+Covers the evolution of city form, policy approaches, history of planning, and evolution of sustainability and its approaches globally.
+Recommended corequisite: PLAN 2100.

-• PLAN 2100 - Studio 1: Foundations of Planning and Urban Design
+• PLAN 2100 - Studio 1: Foundations of Sustainable Planning and Urban Design

 Primary Instructor - Fall 2019 / Spring 2020 / Fall 2020 / Spring 2021

-Expands on introductory planning and urban design concepts and methods to address social and ecological challenges in communities.
-Explores skills including spatial analysis, basic community engagement techniques and policy alternatives.
-The resultant project addresses challenges at the intersection between social and environmental systems.
+Expands on introductory sustainable planning and urban design concepts and methods to address social and ecological challenges in communities.
+Exploration skills include spatial analysis, basic community engagement techniques, legal and regulatory framework, and policy alternatives.
+The resultant project addresses challenges at the intersection of social and environmental systems.
 Recommended corequisite: PLAN 2004.

 Background